Senior Leadership

 A first-generation graduate of the University of Tennessee at Chattanooga, he studied public policy with a minor in criminal justice.

-Fabian Bedne- Middle Tennessee
+Fabian Bedne, Treasure- Middle Tennessee

 Fabian became involved in politics and Fuerza because he saw that Latinos in Tennessee were often invisible, and without political power, policies wouldn’t reflect their needs.